-(article updated on October 17, 2019)
+(article updated on February 10, 2020)

 The Value Of Your Verizon Cell Tower Lease

-With a market cap of over $133 billion Verizon Wireless is THE 800 pound gorilla.
+With a market cap of over $133 billion Verizon Wireless is THE 800 pound gorilla!
 However do not fear!
-The financial strength of Verizon can translate to a credit worth tenant to you if you are the landlord.
-Verizon is a very stable wireless providers with a low risk of removing their cell towers in the near future.
+The financial strength of Verizon can benefit you as a credit worth tenant ready to pay you rent.
+Verizon cell tower lease rates are some of the highest in the industry!

 Their real estate representatives are experts in cell tower leasing.
-Their goal is to secure the lowest rental rate, with the most favorable lease terms for Verizon.
+Their goal is to secure the lowest rental rate with the most favorable lease terms for Verizon.
 Their goal is not to put more money in your pocket or to get you better terms.

 In the spirit of David vs. Goliath, we want to share with you a few tips on leasing to Verizon: